 “The Irish Fair of Minnesota is one of the nation’s most authentic Irish festivals and hosts over 100,000 visitors during its three-day run.
 Held in St. Paul’s Harriet Island Regional Park, the festival grounds feature stunning views of the Mississippi River and downtown skyline.

 Activities include live music, a marketplace with over 60 vendors and artisans, traditional Irish foods, cultural sessions, dancing, an exhibit of native Irish dogs, and an outdoor Sunday Mass.

 The best part?
 Admission is free!
 This year’s fair is being held from August 11th – 13th.”
 Stacy from Tangled Up in Food

 Other Minnesota Road Trip Ideas: A Fun-Filled Weekend in the Twin Cities

 Maha Music Festival in Omaha, Nebraska

 “Omaha has, for as long as I can remember, been known as a great underground music scene.
-Home to Saddle Creek Records and the location of the Century Link, both gives The Big O plenty of chances for phenomenal acts, musicians and festivals to visit our city, one being the annual music Maha Festival, going on over 10 years now!
+Home to Saddle Creek Records and the location of the Century Link, both give The Big O plenty of chances for phenomenal acts, musicians, and festivals to visit our city, one being the annual music Maha Festival, going on for over 10 years now!
 That Maha Festival is now simultaneous with “Summer,” “Omaha,” and “Great Music!”

 Past festivals have featured Death Cab For Cutie, Dashboard Confessional, Modest Mouse and other great headliners.